-Do you have a kitchen layout in mind, but not sure it will work in your space?
-Or, are worried that you won’t get the most of out it?
-Here, we challenge eight kitchen designers to show you just want’s possible with different types of kitchens, from L-shape to a galley with an island.
+Kitchen layout ideas can be tricky.
+Do you have a kitchen layout in mind but aren’t sure it will work in your space?
+Or are you worried that you won’t get the most of out it?
+Here we challenge eight kitchen designers to show you just what’s possible with different types of kitchens, from L-shaped to a galley with an island.

-Let’s be frank.
+Kitchen layout ideas are essential.
 There’s probably nothing more important when designing a new kitchen that getting the layout right.
-(And there’s so many different types of kitchens, it can feel overwhelming!)
-If you’re space doesn’t work ergonomically, it’s going to make cooking and entertaining – and even simple day to day life – super stressful.
+(And there are so many different types of kitchens, it can feel overwhelming!)
+If your space doesn’t work ergonomically, it’s going to make cooking and entertaining – and even simple day-to-day life – super-stressful.

-So, where do you start?
+So, where do you start with kitchen layout ideas?
 First of all, assess your space and look at your lifestyle – how much storage will you need?
-Are you a passionate cook and need lots of worktop area?
+Are you a passionate cook who needs lots of worktop area?
 Do you love to entertain and want lots of seating?
 You can find out more information about all the different types of kitchen layout, and the pros and cons, here.

-Once you have an idea of a layout in mind, there’s still lots of things you can do to make them unique, practical and beautiful.
+Once you have an idea of a layout in mind, there are still lots of things you can do to make it unique, practical and beautiful.

-To show you what we mean, we challenged eight designers to come up with ideas for some of the most common types of kitchen layouts and design briefs.
+To show you what we mean, we challenged eight designers to come up with kitchen layout ideas.
+We gave them some of the most common types of kitchen layouts and design briefs.
 Each had a very similar brief and similar size room.
 You can either scroll below, or check out this video of me talking you through each design.
 Happy reading (or watching!).